kdgdkd/ramiho/README.md

-L# ramiho - Raspberry Pi Midi Host manager
+# ramiho - Raspberry Pi Midi Host manager

 ramiho is a terminal interface managing MIDI connexions on your Raspberry Pi.
 For detailed instructions in Spanish, visit [kdg/dkd](http://edpanfleto.com/kdgdkd/).